vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Selected_Bibliography.md

 Tattvatrayanirnaya of Sadyojyoti with the commentary of AghoraSiva.
 See Atfa prakarana.

 Translated by Leon E. Hannotte.
-"Philosophy of God in Kashmir Saiva  Dualism: Sadyojyoti and His Commentators."
+"Philosophy of God in Kashmir Śaiva  Dualism: Sadyojyoti and His Commentators."
 Ph.D. dissertation, McMaster Uni versity, 1987.

 ## SECONDARY WORKS ON ŚAIVA SIDDHANTA